Purgatorio: Third terrace (Wrath)

 The prayer for this terrace is the Agnus Dei: Agnus Dei, qui tollis peccata mundi, miserere nobis ... dona nobis pacem ("Lamb of God, you who take away the sins of the world, have mercy upon us ... grant us peace").

-Marco Lombardo discourses with Dante on free will – a relevant topic, since there is no point being angry with someone who has no choice over his actions (Canto XVI).
+Marco Lombardo discourses with Dante on free will–a relevant topic, since there is no point being angry with someone who has no choice over his actions (Canto XVI).
 Dante also sees visions with examples of wrath, such as Procne, Haman and Lavinia.
 When the visions have passed, the Angel of Peace appears to greet them.
 Again the brightness overpowers Dante's sight, but he hears the angel's invitation to mount to the next terrace and feels a wing brush his forehead, erasing the third "P".
 Then follows the pronouncing of the beatitude Beati pacifici ("Blessed are the peacemakers").
 The poets leave the third terrace just after nightfall (Canto XVII).

-While staying on the fourth terrace, Virgil is able to explain to Dante the organization of Purgatory and its relationship to perverted, deficient, or misdirected love.
-The three terraces they have seen so far have purged the proud ("he who, through abasement of another, / hopes for supremacy"), the envious ("one who, when he is outdone, / fears his own loss of fame, power, honor, favor; / his sadness loves misfortune for his neighbor."), and the wrathful ("he who, over injury / received, resentful, for revenge grows greedy / and, angrily, seeks out another's harm.").
+While staying on the fourth terrace, Virgil is able to explain to Dante the organisation of Purgatory and its relationship to perverted, deficient, or misdirected love.
+The three terraces they have seen so far have purged the proud ("he who, through abasement of another, / hopes for supremacy"), the envious ("one who, when he is outdone, / fears his own loss of fame, power, honour, favour; / his sadness loves misfortune for his neighbor".), and the wrathful ("he who, over injury / received, resentful, for revenge grows greedy / and, angrily, seeks out another's harm").
 Deficient and misdirected loves are about to follow.
 Virgil's discourse on love concludes at midnight (Cantos XVII and XVIII).